Support for speakers of other languages

 - Translator EU: Translation of English to other languages

 Books in other languages

 We have French, German, Italian and Spanish books available to request from our central bookstore.
-We also have dual language picture books for loan and can request free dual language picture books in over 30 languages from Book Trust for the customer to keep.
-We can also get a selection of books of other languages through our interlibrary loans service.
-There is no charge for this service.
-Please ask in your local library for more information.
+We also have dual language picture books for loan and can request free dual language picture books in over 30 languages from Book Trust, for families to keep.
+For books in other languages, please ask staff for more information.

 Public computers and access to the internet